Jurgen Nobel

 Jurgen Norbert Jeroen Nobel (/nl/; born 7 December 1988) is a Dutch politician of the People's Party for Freedom and Democracy (VVD).
-He has served as State Secretary for Participation and Integration in the Schoof cabinet since July 2024.
+He served as State Secretary for Participation and Integration in the Schoof cabinet from July 2024 until February 2026.

 Early life and career

 Nobel was born in 1988 in Haarlem, and he grew up in Hoofddorp.
 His father, Jeroen, was a local Labour Party politician, serving as alderman in Haarlemmermeer and acting mayor of Aalsmeer and Den Helder.
 Nobel studied business administration at Amsterdam University of Applied Sciences from 2008 to 2012, and he founded Le Bon, a brand of fair trade coffee, the following year.
 He studied public administration at Vrije Universiteit Amsterdam from 2015 to 2016, and he kept working for his company until 2019.

 Politics

 Nobel has mentioned being inspired by politician Pim Fortuyn following his assassination in May 2002, and he joined the VVD's independent Youth Organisation Freedom and Democracy (JOVD).
 He co-founded its Haarlemmermeer region chapter, serving as vice chair in 2011 and 2012.
 He became a member of the Haarlemmermeer Municipal Council for the VVD in 2014, and he started serving as the party's parliamentary leader in 2017.
 He was the VVD's lead candidate in two elections, and he served on the municipal audit committee for three years.

 In 2019, he was appointed alderman, responsible for finances, housing, and Amsterdam Airport Schiphol, which is located in Haarlemmermeer, and he later served as deputy mayor.
 In the discussion about noise and environmental pollution, Nobel highlighted the airport's economic benefits, and he argued that reducing flights should not be an end in itself.
 Besides, he successfully opposed the construction of a new runway in Rijsenhout.
 Next to his role as alderman, Nobel was chair of the VVD's North Holland chapter between 2022 and 2024.